 4. Former Sesi cover girl, Yara Shahidi, used her win as her platform.
-When the Black-ish (and now College-ish) star accepted her award, she also acknowledged that it would have been Tamir Rice’s 15th birthday and praised BET for celebrating Blackness.
+When the black-ish (and now grown-ish) star accepted her award, she also acknowledged that it would have been Tamir Rice’s 15th birthday and praised BET for celebrating Blackness.
 “I’d like to thank BET for celebrating our culture so beautifully when it isn’t being celebrated everywhere else as it should be,” she said.
 “Today is Tamir Rice’s birthday and so amidst the celebration I’d love to honor his life.”

 5. Our #ForeverFLOTUS made a surprise video appearance to give props to Chance the Rapper.
 Not only did Chance bag the Best New Artist Award, but at just 24 years old, he also became the youngest ever to be honored with the Humanitarian Award.

 6. ’90s hip-hop influence was all up in the place.
 From the legendary Queen of Hip-Hop/Soul Mary J. Blige to a reunion performance by Xscape to Solange’s shout out to the ’90s greats that influenced her, this year’s BET Awards paid mad tribute to the culture that paved the way.